Topical formulations are applied directly to the skin. Advantages of this include:

 Factors in the choice of vehicle or base for a topical medication include the nature of the dermatosis and its site.

 When your pharmacist makes up a mixture, it is extemporaneously compounded.
-Galenicals is the name given to the crude ingredients (often natural in origin) – they may be added to a vehicle or to a brand-name product.
+The crude ingredients (often natural in origin) are called galenicals.
+They may be added to a vehicle or to a brand-name product.

 Nature of the dermatosis

 - Wet or oozy skin conditions: creams, lotions, drying pastes

 - Inflamed skin: wet compresses, soaks followed by creams or ointments

 - Cracks and sores: bland applications – avoid alcohol and acidic preparations